dvdmtw98/blog/Post Vault/articles/2021-03-09-overthewire-bandit-level-19-level-20.md

 We have found the password for the next level !!!

-Logout of the current session and start the next level using the password of bandit20
+Logout of the current session and start the next level using bandit20's password

 ```
 > ssh bandit20@bandit.labs.overthewire.org -p 2220